 Gerda’s parents were in no hurry to see their beautiful daughter married off.
 They loved her company and Gerda herself was always busy studying, traveling, reading or going to the Stockholm opera or the theater.

 When she was 24 years old, however, she fell in love.
 The young man was a handsome officer at the Regiment of Bohuslän who also had a business in Stockholm.
-Officers in those days were only in service for a brief period in the summer, and to make a living they had to depend on their family’s money or run a business of their own.
+Officers in those days were only in service during the summer, and to make a living they had to depend on their family’s money or run a business of their own.
 Young Axel’s father was a clergyman in Värmland in central Sweden and they were certainly not rich.
 But Gerda was in love.

 Her parents may have wished for a more suitable match, considering their own social standing.
 However, Mrs Julius had a warm heart and she convinced her husband that Gerda’s happiness was the most important consideration.
-She reminded her husband that they would leave both Gerda and her brother with enough of a fortune to be provided for even if Axel’s business wasn’t going to prove to be very remunerative.
+She reminded her husband that they would leave both Gerda and her brother with enough of a fortune to be provided for even if Axel’s business wasn’t going to prove very remunerative.